-Ensuring people have choices about how they get around and have access to good cycling networks are priorities for Hamilton, with significant prior investment having already been made in high-quality cycling facilities.
-These facilities have been transformational and now form part of Hamilton’s primary cycling network.
+Ensuring people have choices about how they get around and have access to good cycling networks are priorities for Hamilton, with significant investment having already been made in high-quality cycling facilities.
+These facilities have transformed Hamilton’s primary cycling network.

-Hamilton’s new Biking Plan aims to develop a fully connected, on and off-road cycle network linking schools and major employment areas with the city and suburbs to encourage more people to cycle more often.
-Hamilton is perfectly positioned to realise this goal with a growing and young population of 150,000, five national cycle trails in the Waikato region, and with the nearby key sport cycling destination of Cambridge.
+Hamilton’s Biking Plan develops a fully connected, on and off-road cycle network linking schools and major employment areas with the city and suburbs to encourage more people to cycle more often.
+Hamilton is perfectly positioned to realise this goal with a growing and young population, five national cycle trails in the Waikato region, and with the nearby key sport cycling destination of Cambridge.